 The ExCB shall use application forms that include a statement by which the applicant declares any previous or existing applications made to other ExCBs.
 Should the ExMC Secretary or the ExCB feel that a site assessment visit is necessary; this shall be arranged by the ExMC Secretary.

-3.2.2Cost estimate
+3.1.3 Cost estimate

 The ExCB shall be provided with a cost estimate for the documentation assessment and must agree with the cost prior to the assessment proceeding.